Why We Became a Certified Organic Company

 - The labeling complies with the USDA guidelines.

-- The preparation, storage, and packaging, which is charted from ingredients to finished product, complies with USDA guidelines.
+- The preparation, storage, and packaging, which is charted from ingredients to finished product, comply with USDA guidelines.

 - Our organic product output matches our organic ingredient intake.
 For example, if the inspector chooses our organic Sea Buckthorn Salve, we are required to show how many tins we have sold in a given year.
 If we sold 200 tins, we must be able to show a flow chart that includes . . .